 - The idea of washing the body as an outward sign of ritual cleanliness has a scriptural foundation in Psalm 24:3-4, which asks, "Who may ascend the mountain of the Lord?
 Who may stand in his holy place?
-The one who has clean hands and a pure heart ..." - A place of ritual washing is called a micvah.
+The one who has clean hands and a pure heart ..." - A place of ritual washing is called a mikvah.
 Typically, every synagogue had a mikvah.
-There are several First-Century mikvaot around the southwestern corner of the Temple Mount.
+There are several First-Century pools around the southwestern corner of the Temple Mount.
 On the Day of Pentecost (Acts 2), these places of ritual washing were no doubt the places where 3,000 new believers in Jesus were baptized.
 The huge ritual washing area at the Pool of Siloam was also a short walk away. - A person could practice ritual washing for several reasons.
 Jewish women practiced the washing to achieve ritual purity after menstruation or childbirth.
 Jewish men practiced it for ritual purity.
 New eating utensils were washed in the purification waters before being used the first time.
-And most importantly, if a nonJewish person wanted to convert to Judaism, ritual washing was part of the process. - When John the Baptizer was drawing crowds to the Jordan River, he did not have to explain the ritual to them.
+And most importantly, if a non-Jewish person wanted to convert to Judaism, ritual washing was part of the process. - When John the Baptizer was drawing crowds to the Jordan River, he did not have to explain the ritual to them.
 Immersion in the river would have served as a sign of re-commitment for repentant sinners.
-Because every one of his hearers - including the Pharisees and Temple priests - already practiced ritual washing, his demand that they "Repent!" was the equivalent of charging them with
+Because every one of his hearers - including the Pharisees and Temple priests - already practiced ritual washing, his demand that they "Repent!" was the equivalent of charging them with being spiritually lost.
+Think of how insulting it would be for someone telling a pastor that he needed to be saved!
+As people flocked to hear John preach, news of the movement spread across the country.

 This First Century mikvah was found near the Temple Mount with some washing utensils still in it.
-Look on your left as we approach the "southern steps" of the Temple Mount.
+Several of these pools are near the southern steps.

-- being spiritually lost.
-Think of how insulting it would be for someone telling a pastor that he needed to be saved!
-As people flocked to hear John preach, news of the movement spread across the country. - The Qumran Community, only a few miles from where John was baptizing near Jericho, practiced ritual immersion multiple times a day.
+- The Qumran Community, only a few miles from where John was baptizing near Jericho, practiced ritual immersion multiple times a day.
 John wasn't a part of the Essenes, but he was cut from the same cloth. - Jesus asked his followers to be baptized in the name of the Father, Son and Holy Spirit.
 This trinitarian confession was radically different from the ritual immersion practiced in Judaism.